 Karl Popper's extended philosophy is correct in regards to scientific theories (e.g. biology, economic science, psychology, etc.), but physics as it would is a different beast altogether.
 The difference between the two stands out when we investigate their relationship to our newly formalized observer.
 For instance, if an observer "violates" a scientific theory, then said theory is simply falsified.
 This happens every once in a while, and other than perhaps a bruised ego, not much harm is done.
 Whereas, if an observer were to violate the laws of physics, presumably all hell would break loose.
 Why the difference?
 Of course, without a formal system of science, we have historically derived and justified our laws of physics the same way as any other scientific theory assuming they are of the same category, and thus the difference was unnoticed, but with a formal system of science we can pinpoint the difference.
 A scientific theory involves a choice of formal axiomatic representation of an experimental contribution, and it is this choice that is falsified when facing conflicting knowledge.
-Whereas, the observer cannot violate the fundamental physics without ceasing to be the probability space over the experiments of nature, and thus violating its own definition.
-There is a circumscription effect from physics onto the observer's possible participation in nature, which is absent from mere scientific theories, that makes the fundamental physics inviolable to the observer, whereas the scientific theory is only falsifiable to the observer hence not inviolable.
+In contrast, the observer cannot violate the fundamental physics without violating its circumscription.
+The circumscription is unique to physics and is absent from mere scientific theories; this makes fundamental physics inviolable to the observer, whereas a scientific theory is only falsifiable to the observer hence not inviolable.

-In mathematics we typically welcome newfound clear-cut delimitations between previously overlapping concepts.
+Newfound clear-cut delimitations between previously overlapping concepts is typically welcomed, especially when the overlap is caused by ambiguities.
 For instance, chemistry overlaps with physics significantly, and so does biology via bio-physics.
 What is the exact split, if any, or is everything ultimately physics?
-With our system, we now know the difference; scientific theories are entailed by knowledge, whereas fundamental physics is entailed by the definition of the observer as the maximally permissive circumscription of its participation.
-A word of caution however; in practice one could always demand that we subject Axiom 1, and its predictions, to the falsification process, and thus physics, via the (technical) definition of the observer remains falsifiable and predictive despite being of a different class.
-Thus and although they may appear as the same due to their many similarities, physics is the unique member of a special class of falsifiable theories.
+With our system, we now know the difference; scientific theories are entailed by knowledge, whereas fundamental physics is entailed by the definition of the observer as the maximally permissive circumscription over its freedom of participation.
+A word of caution however; in practice one could always demand that we subject Axiom 1, and its predictions, to the falsification process, and thus physics, via the technicality of the definition of the observer remains falsifiable despite being of a different category; physics is the unique member of a special category of falsifiable theories.